stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 > that you are going to run statements that include passwords or other
 > sensitive data, use the -q option.

-Run these statements to change the password for root access:
+Once you have logged into MariaDB, run these statements to change the password for root access:

 ~~~sql
 UPDATE mysql.user SET password = PASSWORD('yourpassword') WHERE user